Ashwin-S-Nambiar/ashlog/content/notes/Public APIs/Open Trivia DB.md

 * Session tokens help avoid repetition in quizzes

 ## Limitations
-* Question set depends on community contributions—coverage may vary
+* Question set depends on community contributions and coverage may vary
 * Some questions/answers may become outdated
 * Limited to trivia/quiz use cases